zzzprojects/learn-orm/tutorials/ef-core-with-android/add-ef-core.md

 ## Get Started with Entity Framework Core

-The other project in your Solution with the same name as your Solution is a **Class Library (.NET Standard)**.
+The other project in your solution with the same name as your solution is a **Class Library (.NET Standard)**.
 The .NET Standard is a formal specification of the .NET APIs that are intended to be available on all .NET runtimes.
-This library is where we’ll place all our shared application code, including our Entity Framework Core logic.
+This library is where we'll place all our shared application code, including our Entity Framework Core logic.

 ### Install EF Core

-To install EF Core, right-click on the **EFWithXamarin** project in Solution Explorer, and select **Manage NuGet Packages…**, and install the following packages.
+To install EF Core, right-click on the **EFWithXamarin** project in **Solution Explorer**, and select **Manage NuGet Packages…**, and install the following packages.

- - Microsoft.EntityFrameworkCore
+ - `Microsoft.EntityFrameworkCore`
- - Microsoft.EntityFrameworkCore.Sqlite
+ - `Microsoft.EntityFrameworkCore.Sqlite`

 We are ready to start writing some Entity Framework code.

 ### Create a Model

 The model plays a significant part in the Entity Framework.
 It contains configurations, mapping properties, relationships, and defines which objects map to which tables.

-Let’s create a new **Models** folder and add a **Customer** class in **..Model\Customer.cs** file.
+Let's create a new **Models** folder and add a **Customer** class in **..Model\Customer.cs** file.

 ```csharp
 using System;